rdelpoux/ctrl-elec/MCU/vectorControl/README.md

    ![timingLegend](./../../img/vectorControl/iconLegend.png)![timingLegend](./../../img/vectorControl/timingLegend.png)

-6. From this Simulink model an MPLAB X project can be  generated, and it can be used to run the PMSM motor using LVMCr Board.
+6. From this Simulink model an MPLAB X project can be  generated, and it can be used to run the PMSM motor on board.

    To generate the code from the Simulink model, go to the **"MICROCHIP"** tab, and enable the tabs shown in the figure below.